irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/control_flow_lesson_25/loops.md

 # enumerate

-`enumerate()` a built-in function, returns a list of pairs.
+`enumerate()` a built-in function, returns a list of pairs or enumerate object.
 The first element of each pair is an index and the second is the sequence's value at that index.

 Example: